Clymene-project/Clymene/docs/clymene-gateway/influxdb/influxdb-options.md

 ### Options

 ```
---gateway.grpc-server.host-port string          The host:port (e.g. 127.0.0.1:15610 or :15610) of the gateway's GRPC server (default ":15610")
---gateway.grpc.tls.cert string                  Path to a TLS Certificate file, used to identify this server to clients
---gateway.grpc.tls.client-ca string             Path to a TLS CA (Certification Authority) file used to verify certificates presented by clients (if unset, all clients are permitted)
---gateway.grpc.tls.enabled                      Enable TLS on the server
---gateway.grpc.tls.key string                   Path to a TLS Private Key file, used to identify this server to clients
 --influxdb.bucket string                        influx bucket, A bucket is a named location where time series data is stored
 --influxdb.http.http-request-timeout duration   HTTP request timeout in sec (default 10s)
 --influxdb.org string                           influx organization, An organization is a workspace for a group of users.